 Media formats & latency expectations

-RTMS delivers the audio, video, and transcript data over WebSockets as lightweight, structured packets.
+RTMS delivers the audio, video, transcript data and more over WebSockets as lightweight, structured packets.
 Each stream is customizable via handshake parameters, and the latency and fidelity of the media vary based on format and configuration.

 Below is an example of a Media handshake request for the audio.
 For other media types see the Zoom documentation on connecting media streams